 Grading and CGPA

 Your final grade in a subject is generated on a relative scale.
 While it is a requirement to clear the written exam (minimum of 18 marks out of 50 in the end semester examination), the final passing mark depends on how the batch has done in a given subject.

 |Letter Grade||Grade Points|

-To be eligible for promotion to the third semester that is second year, a student should have earned a minimum of 25 credits at the end of their first year.
+To be eligible for promotion to the third semester, that is the second year, a student should have earned a minimum of 26 credits at the end of their first year.

-Similarly to be eligible for promotion to third year a student should have earned a minimum of 70 credits at the end of second year.
+Similarly, to be eligible for promotion to the third year, a student should have earned a minimum of 72 credits at the end of the second year.

-To be promoted to seventh semester of a four year program, a student should have earned a minimum of 115 credits at the end of third year.
+To be promoted to the seventh semester of a four-year program, a student should have earned a minimum of 118 credits at the end of the third year.

 Transfer of Credits

-The courses credited elsewhere, in Indian/Foreign University/Institutions/Colleges/certified MOOC by students during their study period at MIT Manipal may count towards the credit requirements for the award of their degree.
+The courses credited elsewhere, in Indian/Foreign Universities/Institutions/Colleges/certified MOOC by students during their study period at MIT Manipal may count towards credit requirements for the award of their degree.

-While the credit transferred will not be used for GPA/CGPA computation.
-It will be considered for the overall credit requirements of the program.
-Students can earn external credits only from Indian/Foreign Universities/Institutions with which MU/MIT has a MoU for the above purpose.
+While the credits transferred will not be used for GPA/CGPA computation, it will be considered for the overall credit requirements of the program.
+Students can earn external credits only from Indian/Foreign Universities/Institutions with which MAHE/MIT has an MoU for the above purpose.

-Credit transfer can be considered only for the courses at same level or above.
-The details of which must be provided along with the acceptance letter.
+Credit transfer can be considered only for the courses at the same level or above, the details of which must be provided along with the acceptance letter.

-The maximum number of credits that can be transferred by a student are limited to 20.
-And the students have to get minimum passing grades/marks in the course for which a credits transfer has to be made.
+The maximum number of credits that can be transferred by a student is limited to 20.
+The students have to get minimum passing grades/marks in the course for which a credits transfer has to be made.

 Academic Management System Portal

-Students can check their grades and marks in the websis portal provided by the college.
+Students can check their grades, attendance, and marks in the SLcM portal provided by the college.
 It is also a good way to track attendance which is regularly updated by professors.
 Change in the timetable, as well as other relevant information about the events happening on campus, is regularly updated on SLcM.
 The details of the Teacher Guardians are also available.